Accelerate Breakthrough Research with Intuitive Sample Preparation

 Concurrent GC and LC Analysis

-A significant advantage of QuEChERS is that the same extract can be divided for both GC-MS and LC-MS analysis, enabling comprehensive screening of hundreds of analytes from a single sample preparation.
+A significant advantage of QuEChERS is that the same extract can be divided for both GC-MS and LC-MS analysis, enabling a comprehensive screening of multiple analytes from a single sample preparation.

 Sample Concentration and Nitrogen Evaporation

 While many QuEChERS applications inject the final extract directly, some scenarios benefit from concentration to improve detection limits or reduce matrix effects.
-Nitrogen evaporation is a common technique used after QuEChERS extraction:
+Nitrogen evaporation is a common technique employed after QuEChERS extraction for this purpose.

 When Concentration is Needed